DylanTracey32/docURLS/README.md

 # Documentation URLs

-Software Development documentation URLs provided by GPT.
+Software development documentation URLs provided by GPT.
 Useful as a browser bookmark tab.
+I'd like to expand this repo to include URLs for other good learning resources or tools.
+Feel free to suggest more!

 ## Core Languages